-Drinking contributes to the three leading causes of death among teenagers 34.
-In an American study one in ten teens reported being influenced by alcohol during a fight.
+Drinking contributes to the three leading causes of death among teenagers: unintentional injuries, homicide and suicide 34.
+In an American study, one in 10 teens reported being influenced by alcohol during a fight.
 This same group were also more likely to injure themselves or others during the fight 5.
-The prevalence of risk-taking behaviours increases in adolescence and the likelihood of injury increases further still when alcohol is also involved 6.
+The prevalence of risk-taking behaviours increases in adolescence and the likelihood of injury increases further when alcohol is also involved 6.

-In Western Australia, of those young people who drank in the last week almost 1 in 4 (23%) reported having an argument and 13% reported hitting someone or having a fight 7.
+In Western Australia, almost one in four (23%) young people who drank in the last week reported having an argument and 13% reported hitting someone or having a fight 7.

 Alcohol use, especially when initiated at a young age, elevates the risk of many mental health issues and social problems.
 The nature of the relationship between alcohol use and mental health issues in adolescence is somewhat reciprocal.
 Young people with certain mental health disorders are more likely to initiate alcohol use and accelerate their use throughout adolescence.
 In turn, alcohol use may contribute to poor mental health.
 One of the major complications of teenage alcohol use is self-harm, having suicidal thoughts and suicide, especially in teens with major depression 14.

-Many risk processes that lead to chronic non-communicable diseases in later life, including tobacco, alcohol, and illicit substance misuse, unsafe sex, obesity, and lack of physical activity, typically emerge around adolescence 15.
-Almost 1 in 10 young people reported having sex while drinking and later regretting it and 1 in 10 reported either having not used contraception or not used a condom or both 16.
+Risky behaviours that lead to chronic non-communicable diseases in later life, including tobacco, alcohol, and illicit substance use, unsafe sex, obesity, and lack of physical activity, typically emerge around adolescence 15.
+Almost one in 10 young people reported having sex while drinking and later regretting it, and one in 10 reported either having not used contraception or not used a condom or both 16.

-The national guidelines for alcohol consumption underlined the importance of delaying the initiation of drinking for as long as possible as a key factor in limiting alcohol-related health issues during a person’s lifetime 14.
-The evidence suggests that earlier initiation of drinking is related to more frequent and higher quantity alcohol consumption in adolescence, and these patterns are in turn related to the development of alcohol-related harms in adolescence and adulthood (NHMRC, 2009, p.58).
+The National Health and Medical Research Council guidelines to reduce health risks from drinking emphasise the importance of delaying the initiation of drinking for as long as possible as a key factor in limiting alcohol-related health issues during a person’s lifetime 14.
+The evidence suggests that earlier initiation of drinking is related to more frequent and higher quantity alcohol consumption in adolescence, and these patterns are in turn related to the development of alcohol-related harms in adolescence and adulthood 14.
 There is some evidence to suggest that the later teenagers delay their first alcoholic drink, the less likely they are to become regular consumers of alcohol, and delaying the onset of drinking reduces consumption levels in adulthood 17.

 1 Toumbourou, J. W., Stockwell, T., Neighbors, C., Marlatt, G. A., & al, e.
 (2007).
 Interventions to reduce harm associated with adolescent substance use.
 The Lancet, 369(9570), 1391.